luyadev/luya-deployer/README.md

 ## Unglue

 In order to use [unglue](https://unglue.io) you can add `after('luya:commands', 'unglue');` in your deploy.php.
 This will download the unglue phar file and compile the files according to the .unglue file.
-By default the `resources/` folder is canned for .unglue files.
-In order to adjust this use the config `UNGLUE_PATH`.

 ## Authorization Password / SSH Key

 Since the `password()` method has been removed, authentication can either be done using SSH Keys or by entering the password while deployment.
 The `dep luya prod` command will **prompt** for the users password unless he could not connect by SSH Key.
 By default the `~/.ssh/id_rsa` will be taken to make a first attempt.
 You can configure ssh settings with the following methods: